Reniori/-pulze-mini-tone-generator/README.md

-# Pulze Mini Tone Generator
+# Hotone Pulze Tone Generator

 Generate **Hotone Pulze / Pulze Mini / Pulze Jr** guitar tones as `.prst` preset files from a JSON spec or a Python dict — or, the way this is meant to be used, conversationally: through